 Circular economy.
 The Topic does not explicitly address circular economy.
 However, improving energy networks to support a green transition is also supporting the transition to a circular economy.

 Green rural development.
-Increased interconnection would facilitate the inclusion of rural and remote areas into the main power and natural gas infrastructure.
+Increased energy interconnections would facilitate the inclusion of rural and remote areas into the main power and natural gas infrastructure.

 Digitalisation.
-The digital transition is an integral part of the development of energy networks, e.g. , smart electricity grids deployment adapting smart grid technologies, introducing artificial Intelligence for monitoring and management.
+The digital transition and large-scale use of artificial intelligence are an integral part of the development of energy networks, e.g. , smart electricity grids, deployment adapting smart grid technologies for monitoring and management of energy networks.

 Action 2.4.1 – Integrated power networks and market supporting the green transition